osrf/gazebo_design/undo/undo.md

 `Shift+Ctrl+Z` hotkeys respectively.
 There will also be items under the `Edit` menu.

-* Nice to have: Long-pressing the undo / redo toolbar buttons displays a list of commands and the user can skip to an action in the middle.
+* Nice to have: Long-pressing the undo / redo toolbar buttons displays the list of commands and the user can press any command to execute all commands leading to it.

-* Future goal: Notify plugins of undo / redo commands, maybe emitting events so each plugin can handle it as they want.

 ## Architecture